Who Used This and What Changed

 Why It Mattered

 APRA regulatory reporting is not optional.
-Late or incorrect regulatory data is a compliance risk — and in banking, compliance failures have material consequences.
-The engineering team was spending more time on manual testing and debugging than on building new capabilities.
-The bottleneck was structural.
+Late or incorrect data is a compliance risk with material consequences - it is not a ticket in the backlog.
+The engineering team was spending more time on manual testing and debugging than on building new capabilities, and the manual process meant errors could slip through to a report that compliance officers would sign and submit to the regulator.
+The bottleneck was structural, and the stakes were legal.

 Data & Inputs